 Prepares for postgraduate training

-In many cases, you also meet the entry requirements for the post-master's programmes to become a mental health psychologist and school psychologist (this also depends on the subjects you took during your bachelor's).
+In many cases, you will meet the entry requirements for the post-master's programmes to become a Mental Health Psychologist and School Psychologist in the Netherlands (but this also depends on the subjects you took during your bachelor's).
 For international students, formal accreditation needs to take place at an individual level by the national union of psychologists.

 World-class university in a lively student city